-- Under Image Settings, select OFF, Auto D/N Switch or Scheduled D/N settings.
+- 4. Under Scheduled Image Settings, select OFF, Auto D/N Switch, or Scheduled D/N settings.
 Default is OFF. - Auto D/N Switch and Scheduled D/N settings allow you to set different settings for day and night as well as different periods. - 5.
 Select Area No. and click Draw Area.
 Click and drag the mouse on the live video image to draw an area sensitive to motion detection. - Note: You can draw up to eight motion detection areas on the same image.
 Stop Drawing shows up after Draw Area is clicked. - 6.
 Click Stop Drawing to finish drawing.
 Click Clear All to delete all areas marked and restart drawing. - 7.
 Move the Sensitivity slider to set the sensitivity of the detection for the selected areas. - 8.
 Move the Percentage slider to set the proportion of the object that must occupy the defined area to trigger an alarm.
 Default is zero. - 9.
 Click Save to save the changes for that area. - 10.
-Repeat steps 7 to 9 for each area to be defined. - Set up the arming schedule: - 1.
+Repeat steps 7 to 9 for each area to be defined. - · Set up the arming schedule: - 1.
 Under Arming Schedule, click the day you want to schedule.
 The Time pop-box appears.
 Enter the desired start and end times to detect motion.

-2. If you want to copy a day's schedule, position the mouse on the desired day and click to copy the schedule to other days or to the whole week.
-The Copy to popup window appears.
+2. If you want to copy a day's schedule, position the mouse on the desired day and click to copy the schedule to other days or the whole week.
+The Copy to pop-up window appears.
 Select the desired days to which to copy the schedule and click OK to save the changes.

-- 3. Click OK to save changes. - Set up linking method to the motion detection alarm: - 4.
-Click Actions to specify when an event occurs.
+- 3. Click OK to save changes. - Set up a linking method to the motion detection alarm: - 4.
+Click Actions to specify when an event action occurs.
 Select one or more response methods for the system when a motion detection alarm is triggered.
+Refer to "Set up a linking method to the motion detection alarm" on page 50 for more details on motion detection actions. - 5.
+Click Save to save changes.